Most ads fail for a boring reason: people don’t believe you fast enough.

 Social proof is the shortcut our brains use when we don’t have time to evaluate everything.
 If others engage, it feels safer.
 If no one engages, it feels risky.

-Practical takeaway: a clean, helpful first comment often performs better than “let the thread be empty and hope for the best.”
+A clean, helpful first comment often performs better than leaving the thread empty and hoping the creative does all the work.

 People ask the same questions under high-spend direct-response ads: